-Halloween is a popular holiday in Louisville, Kentucky, but sometimes families are on a budget and can't pony up $20 or more for haunted house admission fees or seasonal performances.
-Never fear—Louisville has plenty of free Halloween events for locals and visitors to enjoy.
-From storytelling performances for little ones to horror movies for the older set, there is an event for everyone.
+Halloween is a popular holiday around the United States.
+But sometimes families are on a budget and can't pony up $20 or more for haunted house admission fees or seasonal performances.
+For those who live in or around Louisville, there are plenty of free Halloween events to enjoy.
+From storytelling performances for little ones to horror movies for the older set, there is a Halloween activity for everyone.

 01 of 07

-The Halloween Parade, Louisville's biggest Halloween event, is an annual tradition featuring floats, decorations, and spooky ghouls floating down Bardstown Road.
-Or, if you are in the festive spirit, you can wear a costume and jump into the end of the parade.
-If you need costume ideas, check out these photos from the annual zombie walk.
+The Halloween Festival, Louisville's biggest free Halloween event, is an annual tradition.
+A street festival kicks off the day from noon to 9 p.m. with craft booths, local food, and live music.
+The crown jewel is the parade, which starts at 6 p.m. and features floats, decorations, and spooky ghouls walking down Bardstown Road.
+If you are in the festive spirit, you can wear a costume and jump onto the end of the parade.
 Plenty of candy is thrown from floats, so kids may want to bring a bag to carry all their treats.
+You can also join the annual zombie walk, if that's more your speed.
+The event will be held on October 6, 2018.

 02 of 07

-At this nationally known event, you'll hear some great bone-chilling ghost stories.
-But parents needed fear—the tales told here are family-friendly, but they become spookier as the evening progresses.
+At the Corn Island Storytelling Festival, you'll hear some great bone-chilling ghost stories.
+Parents need not fear—the tales told here are family-friendly, but they become spookier as the evening progresses.
 This festival also features live music and flame-grilled fare from local eateries.
+It is held at the Blackacre Conservancy on October 20, 2018.

 03 of 07

-Free movies to celebrate the Halloween season are held annually at the Meagher Aquatic Center.
+To celebrate Halloween, free scary movies are held annually at the Mary T. Meagher Aquatic Center.
 Although the movies are curated for kids, all children must be accompanied by an adult.
 Concessions will be open for the Halloween events, including film screenings.
 There's also trunk or treat and carnival games.

 04 of 07